 If you believe a letting agent has breached the Regulations, report it to the Citizens Advice consumer service for referral to trading standards.

 Letting agents must be a member of an approved letting agency redress scheme.
 These schemes provide a free and independent dispute resolution service for letting agents, landlords and tenants.
-The three redress schemes are the Property Ombudsman (opens in a new window), Ombudsman Services (opens in a new window) and the Property Redress Scheme (opens in a new window).
+The three redress schemes are the Property Ombudsman, Ombudsman Services and the Property Redress Scheme.

 Letting agents have a legal duty under the Consumer Rights Act 2015 to prominently display a list of relevant fees at their premises and on their website, if they have one.